NICHTJ3/Dotsy/README.md

 # ^ After this you would have to fill in the config file with the location
 # of your dotfiles but this step could be skipped if you have a .dotsyrc in your
 # dotfiles repo
-dotsy profile -i <name of profile to install>
+dotsy profile install <name of profile to install>
 ```

 ## Planning